The ABCs of Pandemic EBT

 Visit the NJ DHS’s P-EBT web page for more information.

 Your school district must participate in the National School Lunch Program and your child must be approved to receive free or reduced-price school meals.
 Even if your district is providing free meals to all students because of the pandemic, you should still complete the application.
 Contact your school for a school meals application.
+This does not apply to students in schools that provide free meals for students during normal times (CEP schools).

 You may also be eligible for SNAP (food stamps).
 If you are approved for SNAP, you will automatically receive P-EBT once the state starts making those payments, as long as your child is enrolled in your the National School Lunch Program.
 Being enrolled in SNAP alone does NOT make your child qualified.